Vince Russo: World Wrestling Federation (1992–1999)

-In 1997, Russo became head writer for the WWF and wrote their flagship show Raw Is War as well as their monthly pay-per-views.
-With the angles that he created, Russo had a large hand in putting WWF ahead of WCW in the Monday night rating wars during the Attitude Era.
-In an interview with Jeff Lane in 2015, Russo acknowledged that the first thing he wrote as WWF head writer was the episode of Raw that aired on December 15, 1997.
+In 1997, Russo became head writer for the WWF and wrote its flagship show Raw Is War as well as its monthly pay-per-views.
+With the angles he created, Russo had a big part in putting WWF ahead of WCW in the Monday night rating war during the Attitude Era.
+In a 2015 interview with Jeff Lane, Russo said the first thing he wrote as WWF head writer was the episode of Raw that aired on December 15, 1997.
 At the King of the Ring pay-per-view in 1998, Ed Ferrara joined the WWF creative team and was paired with Russo.
-Some of the more controversial characters during this time, often cited by critics of Russo, include Sable, Val Venis and The Godfather.
-Russo devised the infamous Brawl for All tournament.
-Russo also contributed to the formation of D-Generation X, The Undertaker vs. Kane feud, the Stone Cold Steve Austin vs. Mr. McMahon feud, the rise of The Rock, and Mick Foley's three-face pushes.
+Some of the more controversial characters during this time, often cited by Russo's critics, include Sable, Val Venis, and The Godfather.
+Russo devised the Brawl for All tournament and contributed to the formation of D-Generation X (DX), The Undertaker vs. Kane feud, the Stone Cold Steve Austin vs. Mr. McMahon feud, the rise of The Rock, and Mick Foley's three-face pushes.

-In the two years following Russo's promotion to head writer, Raw surpassed WCW's Nitro in head-to-head ratings.
+In the two years after Russo's promotion to head writer, Raw surpassed WCW's Nitro in head-to-head ratings.

 In October 1999, Russo was replaced by Chris Kreski as WWF head writer, after Russo departed the company.